 Potatoes have been cultivated in the Andes for 10,000 years and even today, there are 3,800 different types on offer.

-Of late, Peru has become something of a foodie destination.
+Over the last few years, Peru has become something of a foodie destination.
 From the coast to the capital, from the highlands to the jungle, young chefs are creating some of the most exciting – and tasty – dishes on the planet.

-With most travellers drawn irresistibly to the tourist hubs Cuzco and Arequipa, the charms of the capital, Lima, are often overlooked.
+With most travellers drawn irresistibly to the tourist hubs Cusco and Arequipa, the charms of the capital, Lima, are often overlooked.
 With coastline, mountains and jungle mere hours from the capital, Lima offers respite and exciting alternatives to the stifling crowds and bus travel that await you along the Gringo Trail.

 Lunahuana offers white water rafting and vineyards.
 The adobe buildings of Tarma hark back to pre-Colombian times, with jungle and South America’s deepest cave nearby.

 If you get stuck in the capital, don’t despair.
 There are lots of things to do, many for free.
-Every Tuesday, Thursday, Friday and Saturday at 12.30pm you can join Lucid Lima on a 90-minute tour of the UNESCO-listed colonial town.
+Every Tuesday, Thursday, Friday and Saturday at 12.30pm you can join a 90-minute tour of the UNESCO-listed colonial town.
 No booking required, just show up at Plaza Peru by the small fountain.

 The far-south of Peru is a land of ice mummies, misty volcanoes and the Amazon’s source.
 You’ll also find one of the world’s deepest canyons, Colca, where mighty condors rule the roost.

 Head to the Cruz del Condor viewpoint.
 This is the best spot to watch these majestic birds riding on the morning’s thermals.
-Watched as they glide, turn, dive and climb, soaring above your head before gradually making their way down the length of the canyon, disappearing out of sight.
+Watch as they glide, turn, dive and climb, soaring above your head before gradually making their way down the length of the canyon, disappearing out of sight.

 The snow-clad peaks of the Cordillera Huayhuash present some of the most challenging - and remote - mountaineering experiences in the world.
 The trek to a base camp is quite enough for most, but the views even from here are unforgettable.

 Or walk the classic trek of the Cordillera Blanca: Llanganuco to Santa Cruz.
-It is unbelievably beautiful, with trail that follows a tumbling river, wending its way ever upward through a variety of scenery.
+It is unbelievably beautiful, with trail that follows a tumbling river, winding its way ever upward through a variety of scenery.
 An uninterrupted view of the white craggy pyramid of Taulliraju is your ultimate reward.